 The ‘paper towel’ method is by far the easiest way to germinate cannabis seeds.
 All you need is some water (preferably distilled), four paper towels, and a couple of clean plates.
 Here’s what you do:

-• Put two of the wet paper towels on a plate and space the seeds at least an inch apart from each other on the paper.
-Cover the seeds with the other wet paper towels.
+- Put two of the wet paper towels on a plate, space the seeds on the paper at least an inch apart, and cover the seeds with the other wet paper towels.

-• It can take anywhere from 2-10 days for the seed to sprout.
-You’ll know they’re ready when you see a taproot appear.
+- The seed can take 2-10 days to sprout.
+You’ll know it’s ready when you see a taproot appear.
 If there is no taproot after two weeks, the seed is probably bad.

 3 – Transplant Your Hindu Kush Seeds